ahartwel/What-Does-The-New-York-Times-Think-Of-/readme.md

 - Common functionality such as listening to keyboard open and close events are defined as protocols with default implementations
     - This way if a view/controller needs to listen to keyboard events you can conform to `KeyboardListener`, call `setUpKeyboardListeners()`, and implement `keyboardOpened(withFrame:)` and  `keyboardClosed()` .
 Not needing to worry about the notification implementation details over and over
     - As a protocol instead of a class you don't need to worry about multiple inheritance.
 Anything can implement these functionalities
+- Testing
+    - Tests on the view are done as unit tests using FBSnapshotTestCase and taking snapshots of the views state after certain actions.
+        - It serves as a useful development tool, no need to build your app and navigate to a screen to check out UI Changes
+        - Also lets you know after every feature addition/change if you've accidently changed anything about the layout of the app
+    - Services are tested using stubbed JSON response that return immediately to make sure that api response parsing is done correctly and doesn't break at a later point
+        - The services were also written using these stubs, developing the parsing logic without the need to run the app and make actual network requests
+    - View Models contain most of the business logic and are tested via unit tests in which the services are stubbed and you can decide what objects are returned to them
+    - View controller testing is ignored, they don't do very much in this architecture, especially in an app of this size.
+It is a good idea to test them, but I've left it out for now.

 #### Frameworks Used:
 - Moya - for network requests